Terms Of Service

-(a) be of satisfactory quality within the meaning of the Sale of Goods Act 1979 and;
+(a) be of satisfactory quality within the meaning of the Sale of Goods Act 1979;

-9.3 The Company shall not be liable for a breach of any of the warranties in Clause 9.2 unless:
+9.3 The Company shall not be liable for a breach of any of the warranties in condition 9.2 unless:

-9.4 The Company shall not be liable for a breach of any of the warranties in Clause 9.2 if:
+9.4 The Company shall not be liable for a breach of any of the warranties in condition 9.2 if:

 (c) the Buyer alters or repairs such Goods without the written consent of the Company.

-9.5 Subject to Clause 9.3 and Clause 9.4, if any of the Goods do not conform with any of the warranties in Clause 9.2 the Company shall at its option repair or replace such Goods (or the defective part) or refund the price of such Goods at the pro-rata Contract rate provided that, if the Company so requests, the Buyer shall return the Goods or the part of such Goods which is defective to the Company.
+9.5 Subject to condition 9.3 and condition 9.4, if any of the Goods do not conform with any of the warranties in condition 9.2 the Company shall at its option repair or replace such Goods (or the defective part) or refund the price of such Goods at the pro rata Contract rate provided that, if the Company so requests, the Buyer shall return the Goods or the part of such Goods which is defective to the Company.